Tamagotchi Connection: Corner Shop 2: Japan

 Tamagotchi Connection: Corner Shop 2 was the top-selling game in Japan during the week of its release, selling 192,458 copies.
 The game was the second best selling video game in the month of August 2006, behind New Super Mario Bros.
 By mid-November 2006, Corner Shop 2 had already become the 19th best selling DS game in Japan up to that point, with 568,820 units sold.
-The game had sold 713,237 copies in the region by the end of 2006, making it the 14th best-selling game in Japan that year.
+According to Famitsu, the game sold 713,237 copies in the region by the end of 2006, making it the 14th best-selling game in Japan that year.
+According to Media Create, the game sold 716,067 copies in the same period, and ranked as the 17th top selling game in Japan that year.
 In a financial report, Bandai stated that the domestic release of the game was "particularly successful with girls in the elementary school age group, like its predecessor the previous year."
 Despite the release of Corner Shop 3 in Japan in 2007, Corner Shop 2 was still in the top 200 games sold in Japan that year, selling an additional 94,797 units.